Autel Robotics Evo Drone

 If you're at all into drone photography or cinematography, you've probably heard about the DJI Mavic series.
 These drones have pretty much set the bar for portable drones with 4K camera capability since their release in 2016.
 At the massive tech conference, CES 2018, however, a challenger appeared: The Autel Evo.
 A foldable drone with a 4K camera and what appear to be slightly better specs, I think the Evo could finally give DJI some competition at a comparable price point.

-The Evo hasn't been released yet, so the only hands-on experience anyone has had with it was at CES 2018.
+The Evo hasn't been released yet, but the rumor is that it's mere days away now.
+So far the only hands-on experience anyone has had with it was at CES 2018.
 If you know the name Autel, though, it's most likely due to the reputation their X-Star garnered as a "Phantom Killer" due to its having features similar to DJI's Phantom at a lower price point.

 With its 4K, 60 FPS camera, small size, obstacle avoidance, and advanced tracking capabilities the Evo is very flexible.
 I could see this drone homing in and following you around on a motorcycle one minute and getting a nice wide shot of the city the next.
 It's got some interesting software and guidance features, so the possibilities seem wide-open.